leancodepl/leanpipe/docs/specs/LeanCodePipeProtocol.md

 * Notification - A message sent by the Publisher to the Clients subscribed to the particular Topic Instance.

 ## Transport
-The LeanPipe protocol uses the SignalR protocol as the duplex message protocol.
+The LeanCode Pipe protocol uses the SignalR protocol as the duplex message protocol.
 SignalR supports various transports underneath, each allowing for reliable, in-order, delivery of messages.
 The [supported transports](https://github.com/dotnet/aspnetcore/blob/main/src/SignalR/docs/specs/TransportProtocols.md) are:
 * WebSockets (Full Duplex),